8 SEO keyword research and targeting strategies to supercharge growth

 For local businesses, this might look like claiming your profiles on Yelp, Angi, and HomeAdvisor to showcase your services there and build authoritative backlinks to your site.

-A search for “best yoga in brooklyn” yields large, authoritative sites like ClassPass and Yelp in the top results.
-No individual yoga studios exist on the first Google SERP.
+A search for “best digital agency in brooklyn” yields large, authoritative sites like Yelp, Clutch and Expertise.com in the top results.

 For B2B companies, like those selling SaaS and software products, setting up your profile and encouraging reviews on customer rating sites like G2, TrustRadius, and Capterra is an easy way to get your product or service introduced within page-one results, while also promoting customer validation and boosting traffic.